 The function of this application is to create an approval system for IT departments to grant, deny, and track employee access to systems like electronic health records or payroll.
 This workflow gives managers more control over security clearance updates such as an employee getting hired, getting rehired, getting terminated, or getting transferred.

-This application consists of two tables, one for employee information and one for tracking security information.
+This No-code application consists of two tables, one for employee information and one for tracking security information.
 In the security table, there are three phases that an access request must travel through – ”Start,” “ITS,” and “Completed.”
 Like in the PAF application, entries travel through each phase after being approved by the assigned supervisors, once again improving efficiency and organization.

 New requests can be created by selecting an employee from the existing employee database.
 Once a request type has been selected, additional info related to the security provision can be automatically filled out, saving administrators from repetitive busy work.

 Another no-code application that benefits healthcare administrators is the Credential Management application.